Structure-preserving functions between two rings

 If in addition f is a bijection, then its inverse f−1 is also a ring homomorphism.
 In this case, f is called a ring isomorphism, and the rings R and S are called isomorphic.
-From the standpoint of ring theory, isomorphic rings cannot be distinguished.
+From the standpoint of ring theory, isomorphic rings have exactly the same properties.

 The composition of two ring homomorphisms is a ring homomorphism.
-It follows that the class of all rings forms a category with ring homomorphisms as the morphisms (cf. the category of rings).
+It follows that the rings forms a category with ring homomorphisms as morphisms (see Category of rings).

 In particular, one obtains the notions of ring endomorphism, ring isomorphism, and ring automorphism.